fdu/Neo_FreeRunner_Buildroot/README.md

 ```

 After the build, the directory `buildroot/output/images/` contains
+ - the U-Boot image `u-boot.udfu`
- - the kernel image for U-Boot `uImage`
+ - the Linux kernel image for U-Boot `uImage`
  - the JFFS2 root file system for the NAND `rootfs.jffs2`

 ## Run